-- (B) carries a warning of the consequences of failing to comply with the reminder notice; - (ii) the distribution entity has sent the small customer a disconnection warning upon the small customer failing to comply with the reminder notice; and - (iii) the small customer fails to comply with the disconnection warning within five business days after it receipt; and - (iv) the amount due is not less than the amount approved by the QCA. - (c) A distribution entity must include on a disconnection warning given to a small customer details of the existence and operation of the Energy Ombudsman, including the Energy Ombudsman's contact details.
+- the distribution entity has sent the small customer a disconnection warning upon the small customer failing to comply with the reminder notice; and - (iii) the small customer fails to comply with the disconnection warning within five business days after it receipt; and - (iv) the amount due is not less than the amount approved by the QCA. - (c) A distribution entity must include on a disconnection warning given to a small customer details of the existence and operation of the Energy Ombudsman, including the Energy Ombudsman's contact details.